Sports in Jamaica have always been a way of life for Jamaicans.

 Netball

 Netball is the most popular women’s sport in Jamaica.
-Jamaica has being playing netball since 1909 and started competing on the national stage in 1959.
+Jamaica has been playing netball since 1909 and started competing on the national stage in 1959.
 Jamaica’s National Team is the Sunshine Girls.
-Netball has being dominated by Australia and New Zealand.
-However, Jamaica has competed well in World Championship competition where they have manage to win third place bronze medals three times.
+Netball has been dominated by Australia and New Zealand.
+However, Jamaica has competed well in World Championship competition where they have managed to win third place bronze medals three times.
 Each competition has an average of twenty teams competing.
 The Sunshine Girls has won silver and bronze in World Netball Series Tournament and bronze in the Netball at the Commonwealth Games.
 As of July 2011, Jamaica Sunshine Girls rank fourth in the world and have earned their respect in the Netball world.

 Basketball

-Basketball was introduced to Jamaica in the 1940s but was not embrace by the majority of people.
-The sports hung around for a while and gain some momentum in the early 1960s.
-In the early 1970s basketball continued to grow and more teams were formed.
-By the mid 1970s, a national team was formed.
-The Jamaica team competed against other country’s national teams as well as colleges and universities representing foreign countries.
-In the 1980s, Jamaica started to established themselves and started winning some tournaments.
-Part of the big changes in Jamaica’s success was the result of Jamaican born players who were playing in foreign countries and returning to Jamaica and helping their country to compete.
+In the 1980s, Jamaica started to establish themselves and started winning some tournaments.
+Part of the big changes in Jamaica’s success was the result of Jamaican born players going to foreign countries.
+Then they would be returning to Jamaica and helping their country to compete.
 Jamaica National Basketball Team represents Jamaica in the international games and has been enjoying more success.
 Jamaican Players who have made it to the NBA includes Patrick Ewing, Rumeal Robinson, Samardo Samuels, Wayne Sappleton, Gary Voce and Jerome Jordan.

 The women basketball teams have being competing well and still growing.
 The Women athletes are benefiting in their exposure and gaining scholarships to universities across the world.
 Additionally, a few players have played professionally on teams in league stretch across the country.
 The most successful woman player to date is Simone Edwards who played for Seattle Storm and won a championship in the WNBA.